joetimmerman/mlb_stats/README.md

 ## Data
 Data folder stores extracts of primary tables from January 01, 2012 - July 06, 2017.

+## SQL
+This folder contains all SQL scripts.

+### Schema_DDL.sql
+As the name implies, this file contains the DDL for all the main tables for the database.

+### get_fip.sql
+This file can be run to return the fip for each playerID and year found.
+Notes: fip will not be accurate if the player has not played many games.

 ## Python:
+This folder contains all Python scripts.

 ### Export.py
 Python script to export all or some of the tables.
 If passed without additional command line argument, it will run a full extract of the following tables:
 * game